PinaYTTT/Mlauncher/readme.md

 ## Usage
 First download the proyect,
-Later open cmd and go to the folder where is the proyect and write
+Then open cmd and go to the folder where is the proyect and write
 ```
 pip install -r requirements.txt
 ```